-The Regional Biodiversity Strategy (RBS) is the instrument aimed at the design and implementation until 2020 of the most urgent regional actions to fight the loss of biodiversity and of the ecosystem services offered by both the terrestrial and the marine environments.
+The Tuscany Regional Biodiversity Strategy (RBS) is the instrument aimed at the design and implementation until 2020 of the most urgent regional actions to fight the loss of biodiversity and of the ecosystem services offered by both the terrestrial and the marine environments.
 The RBS is consistent with and functional to the National Strategy for Biodiversity 2020 and the EU Strategy for Biodiversity.
 This strategy has been included in the Regional Plan for Environment and Energy so to guarantee the implementation of those actions that are considered most urgent and their necessary integration, both with the planning of protected areas and with other environmental policies.
 The main objective of this Strategy is to preserve and enhance the natural heritage of terrestrial and marine biodiversity of Tuscany, reducing and controlling human pressure which constitute a threat, favoring its sustainable use at the benefit of current and future generations.
 The RBS is in fact a response to the need for integration between the protection of biodiversity and the objectives pursued by sector policies, through a multidisciplinary approach and collaboration between different offices of the Regional Authority, local authorities, protected areas, agencies, the academic and scientific world, etc. What should be improved is the horizontal integration of the ecosystem concerns into the sectoral policies and plans and innovative financial and marketing mechanisms for payment for ecosystem services.

 The Latvian single multi-fund Operational Programme ''Growth and Employment'' (OP) aims at achieving key national development priorities along with the "Europe 2020" objectives.
 By combining support from the ERDF, ESF and the Cohesion Fund, the OP will provide a significant support to the economic growth and employment, with a particular focus on the competitiveness of Latvia's economy.
 Among other, the OP focuses on measures dedicated to protecting the environment and promoting the sustainable use of resources (priority axis 5) aiming to ensure the balance between the nature protection and economic interests, to maintain and improve the status of ecosystems by ensuring availability of the ecosystem services and promoting the image of Latvia as a green country (5.4).
 Environmental monitoring is currently performed to insufficient extent.
 Insufficient data on the current state of the environment is another reason why it is impossible to provide complete information on compliance with EU requirements, and there are no corresponding results to assess the influence of implementation of various measures on environmental quality.
 Current policy instruments are not sufficiently targeted towards protecting biodiversity.
 The quality and accessibility of information, including environmental monitoring data, environmental education, promoting green thinking, are essential for implementation of EU directives and successful implementation of environmental policies.

-Currently the Regional Planning Guidelines (RPG) set out the planned direction for growth of the Greater Dublin Area.
+Currently the Greater Dublin Area Regional Planning Guidelines (RPG) set out the planned direction for growth of the Greater Dublin Area.
 They establish policy ideas to guide sustainable and balanced growth, to support the national objective of more balanced regional development and protect biodiversity.
 The RPG will be replaced in future by a Regional Spatial & Economic Strategy (RSES) for the Eastern & Midland Regional Assembly, PROGRESS will inform the current RPG and a future RSES.
 In addition to the top-down approach, the RPG embraces a bottom-up approach by taking account of the proposed spatial plans (i.e. Local Authority Development Plans) and economic plans (i.e. Local, Economic, Community Plans) of local authorities to ensure issues raised locally feed into regional policy.
 The RPG aims to ensure the resilience of natural resources and cultural assets.
 It enables Ireland’s planning system to play an important role in the national economic recovery by delivering a plan-led system where spatial plans are aligned to benefit the economy, environment and provide for an improved quality of life.
 There is a need to improve the methods for the assessment of ecosystem services as the concept of ecosystem services is still relatively new in Ireland.
 PROGRESS will inform the environmental components of the RPG.
 The policy learning, interregional co-operation and capacity building actions as part of PROGRESS will provide tools to measure and implement the concept of ecosystem services.

-The programme aims to support sustainable growth and contribute to achieving the Europe 2020 targets for smart, sustainable and inclusive growth.
+The Operational Programme aims to support sustainable growth and contribute to achieving the Europe 2020 targets for smart, sustainable and inclusive growth.
 It improves flood protection, provides better waste and wastewater management services and good quality drinking water to more residents, help protect natural habitats and species, and it should improve energy efficiency and the use of renewable energy sources.
 The programme focuses among others on adaptation to climate change impacts, development of water supply, wastewater disposal and cleaning,nature protection and wildlife protection.
 The OP targets the development of green infrastructure and restoration of degraded ecosystems and protected natural values and areas of Community importance in order to improve its nature conservation status.
 It plays a significant role in the conservation and development of key ecosystem services, both in terms of sustainable economic growth and the quality of life of the population, through the restoration of 5% of the degraded ecosystems as well as the protection and conservation of Natura 2000 sites preserving jobs and creating of new ones.
 The aim of this priority has to be supported by a permanent decision-supporting system that harmonize the different investment plans of the given territory with the principal of protecting the ecosystem-services as usually short run economic objectives have priority in the decision making process, which hinders the implementation of this principle.

 This policy instrument pursues Europe Strategy 2020 objectives of a smart, sustainable and inclusive growth.
 Sustainable growth is in fact among the horizontal principles of all ERDF co-financed activities, described as measures towards environmental protection, resource efficiency, climate change adaptation and mitigation, biodiversity and ecosystem protection, resilience to disturbances, and risk management.
 The articulation of ERDF objectives related to the conservation, protection, promotion and development of natural heritage in the Catalan Strategy 2020 priorities (ECAT 2020) results in promoting soil management, protection and maintenance, natural areas, and biodiversity (ECAT 2020 6.4.1) towards green economy (PO FEDER specific objective 3).
 What should be improved is the achievement of a greater effectiveness of such policy actions through the effective management of land use related ecosystem services (including soil maintenance, biodiversity and many others), by sharing experiences in measuring their costs and benefits, integrating them into sectorial policies, and exploring mechanism for payment for them, and by applying restoration and adaptation investments and landscape governance.